-“Some people think Rohmer is in league with the devil,” wrote cinematographer nestor almendros in his book of autobiographical reflections on the cinema, a man with a camera.
+“Some people think rohmer is in league with the devil,” wrote cinematographer Nestor Almendros in his book of autobiographical reflections on the cinema, A Man with a Camera.
 He was describing his working experience on My Night at Maud’s (1969).
-“Months before, he had scheduled the exact date for shooting the scene where it snows; that day, right on time, it snowed, and the snow lasted all day long, not just a few minutes.”
+“Months before, he had scheduled the exact date for shooting the scene when it snows; that day, right on time, it snowed, and the snow lasted all day long, not just a few minutes.”
 Later, Almendros makes a curious shift.
 “It is not just a question of luck; the key lies in Rohmer’s detailed preparation.”

 One wonders exactly what Almendros means here.
 If it hadn’t snowed, would Rohmer’s detailed preparation have paid off so handsomely?
-Given the fact that he was working with a minuscule budget and a production schedule for which the term rushed seems generous, isn’t it likely that the entire production would have come to a standstill, depriving the film not only of its seasonal atmosphere but of one of its key dramatic elements?
-(In fact, such a disaster befell the shoot of The Green Ray, when the eponymous phenomenon failed to materialize, and Rohmer was forced to wait an entire year before he got the shot he needed.)
+Given the fact that he was working with a minuscule budget and a production schedule for which the term rushed seems generous, isn’t it likely that the entire production would have come to a standstill, depriving the film not only of its seasonal atmosphere but also of one of its key dramatic elements?
+(In fact, such a disaster would befall the shoot of 1986’s The Green Ray, when the eponymous natural optical phenomenon failed to materialize, and Rohmer was forced to wait an entire year before he got the shot he needed.)

 But Almendros was on to something with his seemingly contradictory statements: Rohmer’s meticulous preparation neither dispels the need for luck nor compensates for it.
 In fact, he creates situations, in his filmmaking and for his characters, in which preparation and chance go hand in hand.
-Jean-Claude Brialy’s Jérôme, in Claire’s Knee (1970), might be the ultimate Rohmer hero, in that his quest offers a mirror image of Rohmer’s as an artist: to lay the groundwork for a situation in which chance will play the decisive role.
-No one’s films are more “written,” more narrative based, or more logistically tied to particular places and times of year—Rohmer’s cinema is nothing if not preplanned.
-On the other hand, Rohmer is just as enamored of the aesthetic felicities of raw, unfolding reality as Jean Renoir or Roberto Rossellini—aesthetic felicities and moral complexities, which are infinitely richer and more . . . complex than in the work of almost any other filmmaker.
+Jean-Claude Brialy’s Jérôme, in Claire’s Knee (1970), may be the ultimate Rohmer hero, in that his quest offers a mirror image of Rohmer’s as an artist: to lay the groundwork for a situation in which chance will play the decisive role.
+No one’s films are more “written,” more narrative-based, or more logistically tied to particular places and times of year—Rohmer’s cinema is nothing if not planned.
+On the other hand, Rohmer was just as enamored of the aesthetic felicities of raw, unfolding reality as was Jean Renoir or Roberto Rossellini—aesthetic felicities and moral complexities that are infinitely richer and more . . . complex than in the work of almost any other filmmaker.
 François Truffaut and Jacques Rivette may have been known as the Jamesians, but while Rohmer is a temperamental world away from the author of “The Beast in the Jungle” and The Wings of the Dove, he is similarly sensitive to the layered proximity of the mental and the physical, the subjective and the objective.

-Over the years, Rohmer has received a great deal of attention as a writer of dialogue, or to put it more precisely, as a creator of films structured around talk.
+Over the years, Rohmer has received a great deal of attention as a writer of dialogue, or, to put it more precisely, as a creator of films structured around talk.
 He has also been noted as a lover of beautiful young people, as a teller of tales, and as some kind of “moralist.”
-None of these observations is terribly insightful, least of all the charge of moralism, which seems to rise from a simple misunderstanding of the term “moral tale.”
-It has often been pointed out that Rohmer is a practicing Catholic, to suggest that his Christianity is at the center of his filmmaking.
+None of these observations is terribly insightful, least of all the charge of moralism, which seems to rise from a simple misunderstanding of the term moral tale.
+It has often been pointed out that Rohmer was a practicing Catholic, to suggest that his Christianity was at the center of his filmmaking.
 In fact, while his Jesuit education may very well have instilled him with piety, it also doubtless sharpened his spirit of restless inquiry into the roles played by chance, choice, and grace in life—none of which he ever fully embraces.
-The Six Moral Tales do not have “morals.”
-Rather, they are stories of people in the process of making choices that may or may not be moral, examining the basis on which those choices are made, and thus trying to divine the distance between the real and the ideal in the process.
+The tales of Six Moral Tales do not have “morals.”
+Rather, they are stories of people in the process of making choices that may or may not be moral, examining the basis on which those choices are made, and trying to divine the distance between the real and the ideal in the process.

-The key ingredient in Rohmer’s cinematic inquiries is the “ordinariness.”
-When he was a critic, he wrote—rapturously—on Rossellini, and it’s easy to see the link.
-First of all, Rossellini’s “unreasonable” heroines, like Anna Magnani’s holy fool in The Miracle or Ingrid Bergman’s Irene in Europa ’51, find many echoes in Rohmer’s oeuvre, from Béatrice Romand’s Sabine in Le beau mariage (1982) through Charlotte Véry’s Félicie in A Tale of Winter (1992), not to mention the exceedingly single-minded Jérôme.
+The key ingredient in Rohmer’s cinematic inquiries is the ordinariness.
+When he was a critic, he wrote—rapturously—on Rossellini, and it’s easy to see the link between the two.
+First of all, Rossellini’s “unreasonable” heroines, like Anna Magnani’s holy fool in The Miracle or Ingrid Bergman’s Irene in Europe ’51, find many echoes in Rohmer’s oeuvre, from Béatrice Romand’s Sabine in Le beau mariage (1982) through Charlotte Véry’s Félicie in A Tale of Winter (1992), not to mention the exceedingly single-minded Jérôme.
 Rossellini’s penchant for interlacing documentary and fictional imperatives is continued in Rohmer.
-And Ingrid Bergman’s sudden exclamation of beauty and mystery in Stromboli and the change of heart at the end of Voyage in Italy are very close to the moments of revelation in Rohmer, but with a difference: Rossellini’s films feature dramatically extreme situations (a woman climbing over the top of a volcano to escape from her husband, a couple on the verge of divorce suddenly moved to reconciliation by the uninhibitedly emotional culture around them), and Rohmer’s do not.
-An engineer forced to spend the night at a divorcée’s house because of a sudden snowstorm in Clermont-Ferrand, a maladroit Parisian finding love on vacation, a middle-aged woman from the south of France in search of a husband for her best friend—this is the stuff of Rohmer’s cinema.
+And Bergman’s sudden exclamation of beauty and mystery in Rossellini’s Stromboli and the change of heart at the end of his Journey to Italy are very close to the moments of revelation in Rohmer, but with a difference: Rossellini’s films feature dramatically extreme situations (a woman climbing over the top of a volcano to escape from her husband, a couple on the verge of divorce suddenly moved to reconciliation by the uninhibitedly emotional culture around them), and Rohmer’s do not.
+An engineer forced to spend the night at a divorcée’s house because of a sudden snowstorm in Clermont-Ferrand, a maladroit Parisian finding love on vacation, a middle-aged woman from the South of France in search of a husband for her best friend—this is the stuff of Rohmer’s cinema.
 The revelations in Rohmer run just as deep as those in Rossellini—that is, we infer that they effect shifts in consciousness just as great—but they arrive via the ordinary, as opposed to the extraordinary.
 They realign our focus so we can see the wonder of everyday life, realigning our sense of the extraordinary in the process.
-Jean-Louis Trintignant’s recognition of his wife’s shame at the end of My Night at Maud’s becomes just as wondrous as Francis’s tears before the leper in Rossellini’s Flowers of St. Francis—provided, of course, that one is able to suspend one’s judgment of the intellectually inclined French bourgeoisie and accept the proposition that their uptight little world can provide a window on the infinite.
+Jean-Louis Trintignant’s recognition of his wife’s shame at the end of My Night at Maud’s becomes just as wondrous as Francis’s tears before the leper in Rossellini’s The Flowers of St. Francis—provided, of course, that one is able to suspend one’s judgment of the intellectually inclined French bourgeoisie and accept the proposition that their uptight little world can provide a window onto the infinite.

-It is a common misconception that too much dialogue can sink a movie, which is in turn based on the equally common misconception that dialogue is always a forum for direct communication—the kind of dialogue easily found on television or in the majority of commercial films.
+It is a common misconception that too much dialogue can sink a movie, which is based on the equally common misconception that dialogue is always a forum for direct communication—although that is true of the kind of dialogue easily found on television or in the majority of commercial films.
 In Rohmer’s cinema, talk is never just talk and is always a form of indirect action.
 For Jean-Louis, it is, or becomes, a means of endless postponement.
-And then there is the crucial matter of the actor who’s speaking the dialogue.
+And then there is the crucial matter of the actor who is speaking the dialogue.
 There are some things that can be imparted to us easily, without contrivance, by means of narrative exposition.
-There are other things that cannot.
+There are others that cannot.
 And Rohmer’s knowledge of the difference between the two is one of the many rare qualities that make him such a great filmmaker.
-Casting is always important, but in Rohmer it is essential.
-Careful exposition allows us to see all the exterior traits of Jean-Louis—Catholic, intellectual, engineer, former womanizer, etc. But all the exposition in the world would not allow us to see his reticence, referred to in the dialogue long after we’ve noted it (consciously or not) in Trintignant’s comportment, his way of imparting himself one little bit at a time.
-Rohmer is not the only filmmaker who has mined this trait in Trintignant—it certainly served Bernardo Bertolucci in The Conformist, and it has also worked well for André Téchiné, Truffaut, and Krzysztof Kieslowski.
-But it is employed in those other films for its sinister edge under extreme melodramatic conditions, while in My Night at Maud’s it is the ordinary trait of a fairly common type of man seen under unremarkable everyday circumstances.
+Casting is always important, but for Rohmer it is essential.
+Careful exposition allows us to see all the exterior traits of Jean-Louis—his Catholicism, his intellectualism, his being an engineer and a former womanizer, etc. But all the exposition in the world would not allow us to see his reticence, referred to in the dialogue long after we’ve noted it (consciously or not) in Trintignant’s comportment, his way of revealing himself one bit at a time.
+Rohmer is not the only filmmaker who has mined this characteristic in Trintignant—it certainly served Bernardo Bertolucci in The Conformist, and it has also worked well for Truffaut, André Téchiné, and Krzysztof Kies´lowski.
+But it is employed in those films for its sinister edge under extreme melodramatic conditions, while in My Night at Maud’s it is the ordinary trait of a fairly common type of man seen under unremarkable, everyday circumstances.
 Rohmer almost always works with good actors, and Trintignant is no exception.
-But the core of his presence here is something that is more or less unactable, which puts the film closer to Bresson than one might think.
+But the core of his presence here is something that is more or less unactable, which puts the film closer to Robert Bresson than one might think.
 In other words, who Trintignant is, as opposed to his considerable ability as an actor, sits at the heart of this character and this film.